monkey0506/osd-scourgeoftheunderworld-as/README.md

 prefer the command line, the jobb source included with the jobbifier tool may still be run from the command line.

+Whether using the jobb tool or jobbifier, the input directory is your AGS game's Compiled folder.
+If using AGS 3.4.0, you will need to copy the data files from "Compiled" into a separate directory first (newer versions of AGS will place these files into a separate "Compiled/data" folder, and eventually include an Android builder).
+Specifically you need the ".ags" or ".exe" file and any resource and VOX files.
+Note that (in my tests) not all versions of Android properly support mounting embedded OBB files, so it is currently not recommended to add a password when creating the OBB file.

 Your expansion OBB file *may* be embedded into the APK by placing it in the "app/src/main/assets" folder, but it should be understood that this requires *copying* the OBB file onto external storage before it can be used (duplicating the size of your game files!).
 The preferred method therefore is